dhalladay/Challenge1/README.md

 Refactor of Horiseon Website to increase its accessibility.

 Accessibility is an increasingly important aspect of web development as many internet users require assistance -- such as screen readers -- to help read and navigate a web page efficiently.
+It also increases search engine positioning.

-The purpose of this refactor was to increase our compliance with current accessibility standards and to update and simplify CSS for readability and efficiency for the future.
+The purpose of this refactor was to increase compliance with current accessibility standards and to update and simplify CSS for readability and efficiency for the future.
+Change made include:

 1. Replaced non-semantic elements with semantic elements in HTML5.
 2. Simplified CSS by removing duplicate coding.